marwa-mohamed1/dart/README.md

   String getInfo();
 }
-Purpose: Represents a generic person.
+Represents a generic person (abstract class).

-Abstract: Cannot be directly instantiated.

-Encapsulation: Uses private variables (_name, _Id) with public getters and setters.
+Uses private fields with getters and setters for encapsulation.

-Polymorphism: Defines an abstract method getInfo() to be implemented by subclasses.
+Defines an abstract method getInfo() that must be overridden.

 🔹 Subclasses of Person
 1. 👤 Client